sebhalldesigns/NanoPad/README.md

 # NanoPad
-A lightweight, cross-platform notepad and sketchpad
+A lightweight, cross-platform notepad and sketchpad, demonstrating the capabilities of the NanoKit framework